 We entered into an employment letter agreement with Dr. Wong, our President and Chief Executive Officer, in July 2019.
 His employment letter agreement has no specific term and provides that Dr. Wong is an at-will employee.
-His employment letter agreement also provides that his annual base salary is \$440,000 (or \$484,000 following the completion of this offering), and that he is eligible for an annual discretionary target bonus equal to 40% (or 50% following the completion of this offering) of his annual base salary, based on the achievement of individual and corporate performance objectives.
+His employment letter agreement also provides that his annual base salary is \$484,000 and that he is eligible for an annual discretionary target bonus equal to 50% of his annual base salary, based on the achievement of individual and corporate performance objectives.